elfontan/2HDM_interpretation/README.md

 7.482, 7.557, 7.632, 7.709, 7.786, 7.864
 ```

-- Acceptance:
-A polynomial fit is obtained starting from the acceptances for `mass = [1., 2., 4., 5., 6., 7., 8., 20.]
+- **Acceptance**: A polynomial fit is obtained starting from the acceptances for `mass = [1., 2., 4., 5., 6., 7., 8., 20.]
 GeV` (retrieved using the Pythia generator).
 The fit is then used in the notebook to evaluate the acceptance for each mass of interest.

-- Branching ratio:
-The list of branching ratios for each mass point under consideration is taken from `BR_IV_tgBeta05_allLimits.txt`.
+- **Branching ratio**: The list of branching ratios for each mass point under consideration is taken from `BR_IV_tgBeta05_allLimits.txt`.

-- Cross section:
-The list of cross sections for each mass point under is obtained by using a TGraph fit (see `allMassPoints_fit.C`) and is available in `xsec_muR05_muF05_allLimits.txt`.
+- **Cross section**: The list of cross sections for each mass point under is obtained by using a TGraph fit (see `allMassPoints_fit.C`) and is available in `xsec_muR05_muF05_allLimits.txt`.

-- Observed limit:
-The list of observed limits for each mass point is contained in `CMS_modelIndependentLimits_red_bothYears_twoIDs_90CL_allLimits_20220401.txt`.
+- **Observed limit**: The list of observed limits for each mass point is contained in `CMS_modelIndependentLimits_red_bothYears_twoIDs_90CL_allLimits_20220401.txt`.
 (The previous set of limits is also provided for easy comparison and as a sanity check of the updates of the notebook: `CMS_modelIndependentLimits_red_bothYears_twoIDs_90CL_20210723_doubleCheck.txt`)

-- Limits from other experiments:
-The [darkcast repository](https://gitlab.com/darkcast/releases) (see [arXiv:2206.08563v1](https://arxiv.org/pdf/2206.08563.pdf) as a reference) has been taken as a reference to include the combination of the results of different experiments in the same plot.
+- **Limits from other experiments**: The [darkcast repository](https://gitlab.com/darkcast/releases) (see [arXiv:2206.08563v1](https://arxiv.org/pdf/2206.08563.pdf) as a reference) has been taken as a reference to include the combination of the results of different experiments in the same plot.
 The list of type IV 2HDM+S limits of LHCb has been retrieved from the [supplementary material](http://cds.cern.ch/record/2722971/files/?docname=LHCb-PAPER-2020-013&version=all) of the [LHCb paper](https://link.springer.com/article/10.1007%2FJHEP10%282020%29156).
 BaBar results are taken from the theoretical paper [JHEP 03 (2018) 178](https://link.springer.com/article/10.1007/JHEP03(2018)178).
-The two list of limits relevant for the plot are included in the repository.
+The two lists of limits relevant for the plot are included in the repository.

 ### NOTE for including CMS style in the plots